-This was my second attempt to reach the 5th highest summit in the Rocky Mountains.
-The first time I took the standard route in winter, but was turned back at treeline by weather.
-This time around I chose the southwest ridge trailhead in the summer, making for a beautiful hike.
+La Plata Peak is the 5th highest summit in the Rocky Mountains and is known for it’s distinctive Ellingwood Ridge .
+For a winter attempt the standard winter route was used but I was turned back at treeline by wind.
+For the summer season I chose the southwest ridge trailhead, making for a beautiful hike.
 There were remnants of old mining tracks on the hike, and Huron Peak and the three Apostles provided a great backdrop.

 Trailhead: West Winfield (southwest ridge)